Some of the members of Puna 'Ukulele & Kanikapila Association,|

 Listen to the sweet sounds and watch the graceful dancing of Halau Ke 'olu Makani o Maunaloa.
 Led by Kumu Hula Meleana Manuel, the group strives to

 perpetuate the native Hawaiian culture through mele (song) and hula.
 Free, but park entrance fees apply.
 When: 6:30- 8 p.m.
 Where: Kilauea Visitor Center

 WEEKLY OR MONTHLY EVENTS (CALL VENUES TO CONFIRM):

-Mondays from 11am to 12pm at Kaloko National Historical Park in Kona, there is a kanikapila led by Rance Pinao; beginning 'ukulele instruction is
+Mondays at 10am at Kaloko National Historical Park in Kona, there is a beginners' `ukulele class with Teri Stewart and a kanikapila led by

 Monday nights, Lorna Lim performs with a hula dancer from 6-7:45pm pm at the Atrium at the Mauna Lani Bay Hotel.
 Free.